-The following are resources of all kinds for handling bullying situations.
+The following is a list of bullying resources for all kinds for handling bullying situations.
 Please check for state and local listings in your area since there are many educational systems and local crisis center and resources to help people dealing with bullying attacks.

 Stop Bullying.gov This is a comprehensive government resource on bullying offering basic information about what bullying is, how to identify it and how to get help.